Danelaw: Scandinavian York

 On 23 April 871, King Æthelred died and Alfred succeeded him as King of Wessex.
 His army was weak and he was forced to pay tribute to Ivar in order to make peace with the Danes.
 During this peace, the Danes turned to the north and attacked Mercia, a campaign that lasted until 874.
 The Danish leader Ivar died during this campaign.
 Ivar was succeeded by Guthrum, who finished the campaign against Mercia.
 In ten years, the Danes had gained control over East Anglia, Northumbria and Mercia, leaving just Wessex resisting.

 Guthrum and the Danes brokered peace with Wessex in 876, when they captured the fortresses of Wareham and Exeter.
 Alfred laid siege to the Danes, who were forced to surrender after reinforcements were lost in a storm.
 Two years later, Guthrum again attacked Alfred, surprising him by attacking his forces wintering in Chippenham.
 King Alfred was saved when the Danish army coming from his rear was destroyed by inferior forces at the Battle of Cynuit.
 The modern location of Cynuit is disputed but suggestions include Countisbury Hill, near Lynmouth, Devon, or Kenwith Castle, Bideford, Devon, or Cannington, near Bridgwater, Somerset.
-Alfred was forced into hiding for a time, before returning in the spring of 878 to gather an army and attack Guthrum at Edington.
+Alfred was forced into hiding for a time, before returning in early 878 to gather an army and attack Guthrum at Edington.
 The Danes were defeated and retreated to Chippenham, where King Alfred laid siege and soon forced them to surrender.
 As a term of surrender, King Alfred demanded that Guthrum be baptised a Christian; King Alfred served as his godfather.

 Edward the Elder and his sister, Æthelflæd, the Lady of the Mercians, conquered Danish territories in the Midlands and East Anglia in a series of campaigns in the 910s, and some Danish jarls who submitted were allowed to keep their lands.
 Viking rule ended when Eric Bloodaxe was driven out of Northumbria in 954.

-The reasons for the waves of immigration were complex and bound to the political situation in Scandinavia at that time; moreover, they occurred when Viking settlers were also establishing their presence in the Hebrides, Isle of Man, Orkney, Shetland, Faroe Islands, Ireland, Iceland, Greenland, L'Anse aux Meadows, France (Normandy), the Baltics, Russia and Ukraine (see Kievan Rus').
+The reasons for the waves of immigration were complex and bound to the political situation in Scandinavia at that time; they occurred when Viking settlers were also establishing their presence in the Hebrides, Isle of Man, Orkney, Shetland, Faroe Islands, Ireland, Iceland, Greenland, L'Anse aux Meadows, France (Normandy), the Baltics, Russia and Ukraine (see Kievan Rus').